-An internship is an opportunity to gain exposure to and experience in a career field of interest.
-They can be paid or unpaid, full-time or part-time, for academic credit or not, for a specific period of time.
+An internship is any opportunity to gain exposure to a career field of interest, which are crucial in preparing for your post-Goucher plans.
+They can be paid or unpaid, full-time or part-time, for academic credit or not, for a specific time period.

 - Gain experience and hone skills applicable in the workplace

 The internship search websites we've pulled together include industry-specific opportunities, diverse internship

 programs as well as general search sites.
 You may want to pursue an internship for academic credit, in which case you will go through the process of submitting an Internship Learning

 Agreement (ILA).
 The CEO offers the Goucher Intern Fellowship to aid students in offsetting expenses for completing internships during the summer.

 The CEO partners with the Office of Alumnae/i Affairs to offer micro-internships, short-term, paid virtual projects hosted by Goucher alumni.
 If you're interested in pursuing an international internship, we have the policies you'll need to be aware of, and some suggested sites to begin

 The Career Education Office (CEO) at Goucher College abides by the principles set forth by NACE (National Association of Colleges and Employers) and expects that employers who use the Center's services will not discriminate on the basis of race, color, national origin, ethnicity, sexual orientation, gender identity, religion, sex, age, disability, or genetic information.
 All employment listings on the CEO platform are posted at the sole discretion of the Career Education Office.